Home » Features » A List of Current Aldi Private Label House Brands

 Beef Burgers: the only products I’ve seen with this unassuming brand are a couple of varieties of frozen hamburgers.
 They are pure beef and are my favorite frozen burgers to get from Aldi, or any other store for that matter.

-Bee Happy: a relatively new Aldi label for child activity products that replaced the Outdoor Active brand.
+Bee Happy: an Aldi label for toys that replaced the Outdoor Active brand.
 We like the kid’s disc swing.
+Other products in this line include Aldi Legos, a mini Aldi food market, and hopper toys.

 Benner Tea Co.: Aldi’s in-house tea brand.
 Some tea flavors are Regular Buys, while others are Special Buys.
 I am a big fan of the Regular Buy English Breakfast Tea, while my wife is a big fan of the Special Buy Christmas seasonal teas.
 Our review of the seasonal teas is a popular feature during the holidays at Aldi Reviewer.